ivanshin/ASR_TOOL/README.md

 # Wav2Vec ASR tool [RUSSIAN]

+## V0.2 Every main and child process now logs to SQLite DB or a console!

 This app was created in research goals.
 Transcribes audifiles in Russian language.
-How it's work:
+How it's works:

 1) Check `config.yaml`
 set your working directory for app and ouput directory: